piotrwitek/typesafe-actions/README.md

 ### getType

-> get the "type" property of a given action creator
+> get the "type" property of a given action-creator
 > contains properly narrowed literal type

 ```ts